Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/incident_handler_journal.md

 ## Entry #5

-This entry builds up on entry #4 as the investigation and escalation by means of ticketing of the incident mentioned.
+This fifth entry builds up on entry #4 as the investigation and escalation by means of ticketing of the incident mentioned.

-This is my documentation of the activity:
+This is my documentation of the hands-on lab:

 "